InnovationDesignConsortium/revit_standards_addin/README.md

 - A UI Schema that defines an alternative Properties Panel
 - A Github based Central Management Approach to apply this to individual projects.

-## Application Structure
+## Prerequisites

 For the Application to function you need four primary components;
-1. Public or Private Github Repo to Store your Rules
+1. Public or Private Github Repo to store your Rules
 2. The "Revit Standards Github App" installed on your repo to enable access to the content from Revit
-3. Environment Varailes that Map the local Revit Plugin to the Repo
+3. Environment Variables that map the local Revit addin to the Repo
-4. The Revit Addin
+4. The Revit Standards Addin

 ## Firm Setup and Deployment